The Story of Barronelle’s Appeal to the Supreme Court

 Update: U.S. Supreme Court declined to hear Barronelle’s appeal.
 Support the cases of others like her here.

 In February 2017, the Washington State Supreme Court ruled that the government can force this 76-year-old floral artist and grandmother to create floral art celebrating events that conflict with her faith.

 Then, in June 2018, the United States Supreme Court wiped out that ruling against Barronelle in light of its decision in the Masterpiece Cakeshop case – and sent the case back to Washington State.

 But on June 6, 2019, the Washington State Supreme Court doubled down on its first decision.
 It ruled that the government can force Barronelle to create artistic expression and participate in events that conflict with her faith.

-Barronelle Stutzman’s continuing struggle for religious freedom should be alarming not only to Christians, but to every American who cherishes freedom.
+Barronelle Stutzman’s struggle for religious freedom should be alarming not only to Christians, but to every American who cherishes freedom.

-Why has Barronelle been targeted?
+Why was Barronelle targeted?

 “As deeply fond as I am of Rob, my relationship with Jesus is everything to me.
 Without Christ, I can do nothing.”—Barronelle Stutzman